mattetti/stream-proxy/README.md

 ## Description

-Iptv-Proxy is a project to proxyfie an m3u file and to proxyfie an Xtream iptv service (client API).
+Iptv-Proxy is a project to proxyfie an Xtream iptv service (client API).

-### M3U and M3U8

-M3U service convert an iptv m3u file into a web proxy server.

-It's transform all the original tracks to an new url pointing on the proxy.
+(This fork focuses on making the xtream-code proxying working but YMMV, no support provided, I forked/patched to help someone)

 ### Xtream code client api